 Strategic Planning Process: 6 Key Steps

 An effective strategic planning process requires the following key steps:

 Once the core business objective is ready, it needs to trickle down to an execution plan that involves each department.
-This in turn will result in breaking-down of the core objectives to smaller objectives for the teams.
+This in turn will result in breaking down of the core objectives into smaller objectives for the teams.
 This needs to be laid out with clarity and precision since the team leaders will further use this team goal to assign individual targets for members.

 Before formulating the final strategy, it is important to discuss it with relevant leaders in the company to ensure an error-free process that is achievable with minimal roadblocks.
-Ofcourse, as the execution work begins, the management should be flexible enough to absorb unforeseen and small issues which are inevitable.
-The goal here is to avoid any big boulders which may cripple the strategy at a later stage, such as data security, pricing estimations, hiring new employees or expansion to new departments/ teams, investment in new product development, mergers and acquisition plans etc.
+Of course, as the execution work begins, the management should be flexible enough to absorb unforeseen and small issues that are inevitable.
+The goal here is to avoid any big boulders which may cripple the strategy at a later stage, such as data security, pricing estimations, hiring new employees or expansion to new departments/ teams, investment in new product development, mergers and acquisition plans, etc.

 Before you iron out the processes and policies that will enable the execution of the new strategic plan of the company, it is important to hear back from your employees.
 This doesn’t have to be every single employee, especially if you have a large team, but to the extent possible.
 You may at first discuss the strategy with team leaders, who if needed, may take it further down the chain to their own team members and absorb their feedback.
 Complete agreement may not be possible, but it is important that both sides remain flexible while discussions are on but must be prepared to execute once the discussions are over.

 6. Set or revise adjacent policies and processes